mylittleriver/fairness-spec-decoding/ExperimentResult720.md

 ### Question
 **Investigate the distribution of likelihood difference (p_i-q_i) in terms of different groups of interest (male, female, etc)**

-Below shows the distribution of likelihood difference of all groups using gpt2/distilgpt2 without finetuning.
+Below shows the distribution of likelihood difference of all groups using gpt2/distilgpt2 without finetuning:

 <center>
     <img style="border-radius: 0.3125em;